eoo/psdpi/README.md

 - *close* : closes the program and displays stats
 - *print* : print stats
 - *clear* : free all memory and clear hash table

+**Configuration**

+The utility can be configured using the configuration file app.cfg as follows :

+- *zmq_port* 	: ZeroMQ TCP server port to send/recieve commands from the client program, default port 5555
+- *table_size*	: Set Hash Table size, default value 65636